 Local High School Sports:

-These tips provided by the U.S. Fire Administration, PBS, and the Pala Safety Committee.
+These tips were provided by the National Safety Council, the Department of Motor Vehicles and the Pala Safety Committee.

 Always check with the Pala Fire Department before starting any open fires.
 Call 760 742 1632 to get the day’s Cal Fire and APCD recommendations.
 Today (3/11) is a permissible burn day in Pala.